tgnemecek/core-website/src/collections/events/2021-03-21-6-steps-to-leading-your-life-and-work-from-the-inside-out.md

   **Three (3) private one-on-one half-hour sessions with a senior Coach:**  Benefit from an individual onboarding jumpstart session immediately upon signing up, a mid-term session to ensure you're on track, a post-program session to solidify your results.

-  **Eight (8) group sessions** by Zoom: Thursdays 1-2:30 pm Eastern time starting April 8th, immediately after Easter.
+  **Eight (8) group sessions** by Zoom: Thursdays 1-2:30 pm Eastern time starting April 15th.
 Sessions will be simultaneously translated on separate channels (English and Spanish).

   **One proprietary assessment** to reveal your strengths and weaknesses